 If you are interested in engineering, you’ll find plenty to keep you busy and excited at Illinois Tech Armour College of Engineering!
 Our summer pre-engineering programs for high school students are conveniently located on Illinois Tech’s Rice Campus in Wheaton and historic Mies Campus in Chicago.

 Think you might be interested in engineering and want to learn more about it?
-Students will learn what biomedical, chemical, electrical, mechanical, civil and environmental engineers do in the jobs through speakers and hands-on activities.
-Activities using Arduinos and 3D printers will provide students an opportunity to explore areas of engineering in greater depth and see how math and science provides a basis for technology innovation.
+Students will learn what biomedical, chemical, electrical, mechanical, civil, architectural and environmental engineers do in the jobs through speakers and hands-on activities.
+This two-weeks intensive class will provide students an opportunity to explore areas of engineering in greater depth and see how math and science provide a basis for technology innovation.
 Lectures will alternate with studio experience, workshops and field trips.
 Students will select optional areas of concentration, which include (1) Biomedical Engineering, (2) Civil and Architectural Engineering, (3) Robotics and Automation, (4) Drafting and Prototyping.
 Students must be present for the mandatory safety training taught on the first day of week 2 to continue in the course.
 Students who successfully complete the program will receive an official Certificate of Completion from the Armour College of Engineering.
 Apply Now!

-Biomedical engineers improve our health and lives through advances such as artifical organs, sophisticated robot-operated surgical equipment, advanced medical imaging, and deep brain stimulation.
-In this course, students will be introduced to the range of opportunities and applications in boimedical engineering.
+Biomedical engineers improve our health and lives through advances such as artificial organs, sophisticated robot-operated surgical equipment, advanced medical imaging, and deep brain stimulation.
+In this course, students will be introduced to the range of opportunities and applications in biomedical engineering.
 Students will learn to use electrophysiology laboratory equipment and software to measure and analyze their own heart, muscle, and brain electrical signals.
+Apply Now!

 What do drones, thermostats and Wii systems have in common?
 They all need to take measurements from their environment and apply programmed logic in order to fly in the correct direction, keep the temperature of a room comfortable, and accurately capture your movements to win a game.
-Engineers across all disciplines use automation and robotics to control everyday devices, whole manufacturing plants, and the environment around us.
-Learn how to use a variety of sensors, build simple circuits, program Arduinos to design your own microcontroller-based automated system.
+Engineers across all disciplines use automated systems to control everyday devices, whole manufacturing plants, and the environment around us.
+Learn how to use a variety of sensors, build simple circuits, and program Arduinos to design your own microcontroller-based automated system.
 Challenge your peers at the end of each day to win cool prizes.
 Design your very own games such as whack-a-mole and Simon Says with our easy to use kit.
 Apply Now!